on April 29, 2022 (last modified on September 23, 2022) • 11 minute read

 The solution?
 “I used business intelligence tools such as Zoho Analytics and HubSpot to collect, process, and interpret information,” Irfan explains.
 “It even presented data in a way that could be easily understood and created customized reports.”

-“Additionally, I also made use of dashboards to obtain crucial real-time information.
+“Additionally, I also made use of dashboard reporting to obtain crucial real-time information.
 Dashboards can extract data from your accounting software, CRM system, email, website analytics, etc. It then integrates all this information into one system.
 Due to this, I didn’t have to log in to different systems to get the information I needed.”

 Related: How to Improve Your Reporting Process: The Do’s and Don’ts